infocareworkshop/serviceorderhub-docs/docs/Booking.md

 # Booking

+## Conditional validation
+Data quality is the cornerstone of the serviceorderhub.
+Thus it's important for service partners to send all data required on each step of service order fulfillment.
+The set of required data can be different under different circumstances.
+Consequently, some properties can be either mandatory or non-mandatory in different cases depending on values of the other properties and the settings of your integration.

+**List of properties involved in conditional validation**

+1. `product.password` is mandatory only if you book service for `productType` where password protection is common (mobile phone, laptop, PC, etc).
+Contact support for the complete list of such categories, but usually they can be guessed based on the common sense (no password protection for dish washers, right?).
+Even if you book such `productType` which is covered by there is a workaround to bypass the valdation.
+If you send the property `noPassword: true` it will force the validation to accept the order even if `product.password` is empty or missing.
+2. `product.imei` is mandatory when you book service for mobile phones.
+3. `product.serial` is mandatory for all non-lowcost home electronics products except mobile phones (it's enough to send only `product.imei` for them, but it's higly recommended to send `product.serial` too).
+A complete list of `productType` ids requiring `product.serial` can be provided upon request, but can be also guessed based on the common sense.
+5. `*.firstName` and `*.lastName` are mandatory for [contact data](Data%20types%20and%20structures/#contactdata) objects with `"type": 0` (private persons).
+6. Similarly, `*.organizationName` and `*.organizationNumber` are mandatory when the [contact data](Data%20types%20and%20structures/#contactdata) object has `"type: 1` (company).
+7. `product.purchaseDate` and non-empty `attachedFiles` are mandatory if you book a warranty repair (it depends on your `serviceType` settings in the integration).
+8. `product.insuranceNumber` and `product.insuranceCompany` are mandatory if you book an insurance repair
+9. `acceptConditions` is non-mandatory if you send a non-empty `consents` object.
+10. `order.pickupDate` (a date of desired pickup) is mandatory only when you book shipping by certain carriers along with a service order.
+Please ask support if it's relevant for your integration.
+11. `product.weight` and / or `product.volume` are mandatory only when you book shipping by certain carriers along with a service order.
+Please ask support if it's relevant for your integration.
+12. `order.goodsType` (type of goods in terminology of the carrier) is mandatory only when you book shipping by certain carriers along with a service order.
+Please ask support if it's relevant for your integration.
+13. `order.mail` is mandatory if your integration support package materials ordering and you also send `order.emballage: true`

 ## POST /api/v2/case/validate

 Validate Case.
-All parameters are same as in `case/create` endpoint.
+Accepts the same input as the `case/create` endpoint.
-In case of validation errors status will be "ok" and debug info will be passed through `data` field.
+In case of validation errors the `400` http status will be returned and debug info will be passed through the `error.details` object.

-**Note** Currently we don't have a possibility to validate shipments and we can't guarantee that shipment will be created for the Case passed this validation.
+**Note** Currently we don't have a possibility to validate shipments and we can't guarantee that shipping will be successfully booked for a case passing the validation.

 ### Access